KGlendrange/Software-Security/README.md

 #### Notes – task 0

 Here you write your notes about how this task was performed.
+Task 0:
+Imported SCrypt from POM.xml.
+Its a key derivation function that takes in passphrase, CPU cost(N), blocksize(r), paralellization(p).
+With these parameters we can intentionally make the password time or memory dependant, not enough to where normal users would notice it, but enough to where malicious attackers would have to spend a lot of resources.

 ### Task 1 – SQL injection (4 points)